Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 acquisition negotiation

-The deferred payment: The size of the deferred payment would be affected by the above elements, but the terms of the deferred payment - the duration of the "loan" from seller to buyer, the interest rate for that loan, the format of repayment (whether payable in monthly installments or at a fixed future date) and other matters related to repayment were discussed between the sellers and me and thresholds were agreed.
+The size of the deferred payment would be affected by the above elements, but the terms of the deferred payment matter.
+The duration of the "loan" from seller to buyer, the interest rate on the loan, the format of repayment (whether payable in monthly installments or at a fixed future date) and other matters related to repayment were discussed between the sellers and me and thresholds were agreed.

-Security in these situations can range all the way from 100% secure treasury bonds or a bank guarantee ... to the buyers providing a charge on fixed assets such as their family home ... to the buyers offering personal guarantees.
+Security in these situations can be 100% secure treasury bonds or a bank guarantee.
+That, however, is rare.
+Collateral could be in the form of a charge on fixed assets such as the buyer's family home.
+Buyers will resist this.
+There's also the buyers offering personal guarantees.
 Some buyers might attempt to offer a debenture on Acme Ltd itself as security.

 I explained the flaws with some of these securities - such as the debenture - and got a feel for what level of security would be acceptable to the sellers.
-In the event it turned out that they wanted at least 75% of the loan to be covered by very high quality security.
-They understood my explanation that if they require very high quality security it limits what some buyers are able to offer as they might not be in a position to deliver security of that quality.
+In the event, it turned out that they wanted at least 75% of the loan to be covered by very high quality security.
+They understood my explanation that if they require very high quality security, it limits what some buyers are able to offer.
+Not all are in a position to deliver security of that quality.

 We also discussed that it's difficult to judge the value of security such as personal guarantees.
 Prior to accepting personal guarantees one needs to verify the quality of the party offering the guarantee.
 It would require a credit search on the individual/s at the very least.

-And there is a cost to getting lawyers involved in drawing up the documents necessary for any such form of security - because whatever the security, from debentures to personal guarantees, you need a properly drawn up contract when big monies are involved!
-The Heads of Terms, when drafted, would need to include clarity on who'd be paying these costs, so this is an item that forms part of the negotiation.
+And there is a cost to getting lawyers involved in drawing up the documents necessary for any such form of security.
+That's because whatever the security, from debentures to personal guarantees, one needs a properly drawn up contract when big monies are involved!
+The Heads of Terms, when drafted, would need to include clarity on who'd be paying these costs.
+This forms part of the negotiation.

 Takeaway: Typically, the lower the value of the security being offered by buyers, the higher the risk the sellers are shouldering and the higher the price they can reasonably demand.